Spending time outdoors can be a fun and invigorating experience…or an absolute drag if you don’t have the right gear!

 16. Towels

-If you’re planning to partake in some swimming or other water sports during your trip, make sure to bring some microfiber towels.
-Microfiber towels such as the REI Co-op Multi Towel Lite are affordable, super-absorbent, fast-drying and they’ll get the job done far better than the usual cotton or terry cloth towels.
+If you’re planning to partake in some swimming or other water sports when camping, microfiber towels are essential items.
+Microfiber towels such as the REI Co-op Multi Towel Lite are affordable, super-absorbent, fast-drying and more effective than cotton or terry cloth towels.

-No matter what outdoor adventure you’re partaking in, you should always have the means to start a fire in case of an emergency.
+No matter what camping adventure you’re heading on, matches or lighter are must-haves in case of an emergency.
 A butane lighter is the best option, but a packet of matches will do as well.
 Just make sure you buy waterproof matches or that you store them in a waterproof container.

 18. Camp Shovel

-Remember the golden rule: pack it in, pack it out.
-It’s quite simple, you should leave no trace behind at your campsite.
-Bring a trash bag to carry out all your garbage, and yes, that includes biodegradable compost like banana peels and apple cores.
+Trash bags are must-have camping accessories for all campers who wish to adhere to leave no trace behind at your campsite.
+Bring a trash bag to carry out all your garbage, including biodegradable compost like banana peels and apple cores.

 1. Roasting Sticks

-What would camping be without roasting some s’mores around the fire?
-Don’t feel limited to the beloved chocolate + marshmallows combo either, roasting sticks will allow you to cook all sorts of delicious stuff, from hotdogs and bacon to loaded kebabs and even toasted sandwiches.
+Roasting sticks are a great optional add-on when camping.
+What would camping be without roasting some s’mores over the fire pit?
+Don’t feel limited to the beloved chocolate + marshmallows combo either, roasting sticks will allow you to cook all sorts of delicious stuff, from hot dogs and bacon to loaded kebabs and even toasted sandwiches.

 2. Games